Andrew-Ayman123/ARM-TivaC-GPS-Tracking-System/README.md

 The project includes several header files for standard libraries, as well as several source files for custom functions:

 - `displacement_calculator.c`: Contains a function to calculate the displacement between two GPS latitude and longitude positions using the Haversine formula.
-- `distance_total.c`: Contains functions to calculate the total distance traveled by the device using GPS data.
+- `distance_total.h`: Contains functions to calculate the total distance traveled by the device using GPS data.
-- `initialization.c`: Contains functions to initialize clock frequency, UART ports, and GPIO ports.
+- `initialization.h`: Contains functions to initialize clock frequency, UART ports, and GPIO ports.
-- `string_handler.c`: Contains a function to extract the latitude and longitude position from a GPS data string.
+- `string_handler.h`: Contains a function to extract the latitude and longitude position from a GPS data string.
-- `uart_receive_gps.c`: Contains a function to receive GPS data from UART5.
+- `uart_receive_gps.h`: Contains a function to receive GPS data from UART5.
-- `uart_send_receive.c`: Contains functions to send and receive data using UART0.
+- `uart_send_receive.h`: Contains functions to send and receive data using UART0.
-- `distance_checker.c`: Contains a function to check the distance between the current position and the target position and turn on the appropriate LED.
+- `distance_checker.h`: Contains a function to check the distance between the current position and the target position and turn on the appropriate LED.

 The `main.c` file contains the main function of the program, which initializes several variables, calls the initialization functions, enters a while loop that continuously receives GPS data, calculates the displacement and total distance traveled, and sends the results to UART0.